 - Acquire effective strategies for planning, conducting and evaluating Liberal Studies teaching

 - Enhance generic skills to support daily work and professional development

 - Demonstrate a reflective and sensitive mind in educational practices and social issues to uphold professional integrity and engage in life-long learning

 STRUCTURE OF THE PROGRAMME

-The programme is comprised of Sociology courses, Education course, an Honours Project, General Education courses, and Elective courses.
+The programme is comprised of Geography courses, Education course, an Honours Project, General Education courses, and Elective courses.
 The total credit unit is 167-unit.

 The structure of the curriculum is as follows:

 |Social Sciences Common Core||4 units|